chainpoint/chainpoint-client-js/README.md

 Usage of this client library is supported in both Browser and Node.js based Javascript applications using `callback` functions, Promises (using `.then`, `.catch`), or Promises (using `async`/`await`) functional styles.

+## Proof Generation and Verification Overview

+The process of generating a proof where a hash is anchored to public blockchains takes time.
+It is, by its nature, an asynchronous process.
+All of these processes are handled by this client.
+Here are the steps in the process:

+### Submit Hash(es)

+This is a simple HTTP request to a Node, passing an Array of hash(es).
+For each hash submitted you will be returned a Version 1 UUID that you'll use for later retrieving a proof.

+### Get Proof(s)

+Proofs are anchored to one or more Blockchains.
+Depending on which blockchain being anchored to it takes some time.
+Initially all proofs are anchored to the 'Calendar' chain that every Node maintains a copy of.
+This takes approximately 10 seconds after hash submit until its ready.
+When the hash is also anchored to the Bitcoin blockchain (waiting for six confirmations) the combined Calendar and Bitcoin proof will replace the Calendar only proof.
+Bitcoin anchored proofs typically takes between 60 and 90 minutes to complete.
+It is the responsibility of the client to permanently store a copy of the proof.

+### Verify Proof(s)

+Once you have a proof you can verify that it cryptographically anchors to one or more of the public blockchains.
+The verification process locally calculates all of the hashing operations in the proof to re-create a Merkle root.
+This final value is then compared to a value stored in the public blockchain.
+If the two values match, the proof is proven valid.
+This verification process can be done at any time as long as you have a copy of the client software that processes the proofs, and a copy of the public blockchain data to compare against.

 ## TL;DR

 ```javascript